TV Burp (Australian TV series)

-TV Burp was an Australian television comedy program which premiered on the Seven Network on 23 July 2009 hosted by Ed Kavalee.
+TV Burp is an Australian television comedy program which premiered on the Seven Network on 23 July 2009 hosted by Ed Kavalee.

 The show presents a satirical look at the previous week's television, including extracts from TV shows with added sketches, observational voice-overs, and guest appearances.

-The show was based on the original British award-winning TV series Harry Hill's TV Burp.
+The show is based on the original British award-winning TV series Harry Hill's TV Burp.
 The first season finished on Thursday 10 September 2009, with Seven hoping to bring it back some time in the near future, though the second series did not air in 2010.

 Format

-The show makes fun of TV shows from all Australian television networks, Ed Kavalee would introduce the show and attempt to make fun of the lines that are said on the TV show, or they'll even try to mock the acting on the said TV show.
+TV Burp lampoons TV shows from all Australian television networks.
+Ed Kavalee would introduce the show and attempt to make fun of the lines that are said on the TV show, usually by taking them out of context, or he will try to mock the acting on the said TV show.
 Generally, the TV shows which are mocked are either reality, drama or game shows, such as Home and Away and MasterChef Australia.